 Inventive Tacos from a Modern Cozumel Spot

-Finally, another great vegetarian taco at one of my personal favorites, Cuatro Taco.
+Finally, another great vegetarian taco at one of my personal favorites, Kondesa restaurant.

-No, Cuatro Taco is not the most “old school” place on the island, but often that’s jealousy talking.
+Kondesa is not the most “old school” place on the island, but often that’s jealousy talking.
 These Mexican chefs make Mexican food steeped in tradition, but with modern culinary knowledge.
-Just like at their other joint, La Clasica (see above), that means a the tacos they include on their dinner menu are filled with inspired combinations and draped with fresh homemade salsas, delicious tacos, cold drinks, and a cool vibe.
+Just like at their other joint, La Clasica (see above), that means a the tacos they include on their dinner menu are filled with inspired combinations and draped with fresh homemade salsas.